ifatree/MyDbUp/README.md

 DbUp, in general, is a command line tool for performing database migrations and deployments.

+Out of the box, DbUp's starter project has no way to:

 * Specify connection string via config file or command line parameters
-* Use one copy of this executable and config file against several database targets
+* Use one copy of an executable and config file against several database targets
 * Allow new scripts to be recorded (journaled) without being executed

+I've also made a couple of simplifying and pain-reducing assumptions, I hope.

+Feel free to tinker!

 ## Usage ##

     MyDbUp ACTION [OPTIONS]
     MyDbUp ACTION [SCRIPT_FOLDER] [OPTIONS]

-      --scriptFolder=VALUE
-      --connectionString=VALUE
-      --connectionName=VALUE
+      --scriptFolder=VALUE       a base script folder that holds action folders --connectionString=VALUE   the connection string to use (SqlClient) --connectionName=VALUE
       -j, --journalOnly
       -?, --help